 Morkies are faithful, loyal, loving and affectionate dogs.

-They will get along well with other dogs and pets at home in case the Morkie grew up with them and is used to live with since early ages.
+They will get along well with other dogs and pets at home in case the Morkie grew up with them and is used to live with them from an early age.

 Generally, they are not recommended for families with young children.